 gain experience in conducting and communicating statistical investigations.

 In addition, depending on your choice of modules, you’ll gain a broad understanding of either modern pure or applied mathematics.
-Some of the modules in this degree give exemption from specific Royal Statistical Society examinations.

 Fees and facts